-The University of Stuttgart has been awarded with the 2021 Volo Prize from the Bundesverband Hochschulkommunikation (Federal Association of University Communications) for its exemplary traineeship program.
+The University of Stuttgart has been awarded with the 2023 Volo Prize from the Bundesverband Hochschulkommunikation (Federal Association of University Communications) for its exemplary traineeship program.
 "We’re very happy to have won this award.
-It’s also very important to us to introduce young colleagues to the broad spectrum of scientific communications and give them the opportunity to independently improve their career prospects within a managed framework", says Dr. Hans-Herwig Geyer, Head of University Communications at the University of Stuttgart.
+It’s also very important to us to introduce young colleagues to the broad spectrum of scientific communications and give them the opportunity to independently improve their career prospects within a managed framework", says Lydia Lehmann, Acting Head of University Communications and Acting Press Spokesperson

 Traineeships offer a wide range of opportunities

 Since 2016, the University of Stuttgart has been offering an editorial traineeship in the field of university communications.
 During the two-year training, the trainee works in all areas of the department, from press and public relations, website maintenance and social media to event management and the creation of print products.
-In addition, he or she gains an insight into many areas of the university, such as the Central Administration, the Office of the Rectorate or in research projects such as the MobiLab real-world laboratory.
+In addition, he or she gains an insight into many areas of the university, such as the Central Administration, the Office of the Rectorate or in research projects.
 The traineeship also includes several weeks of external training, for example in schools of journalism.

 The Bundesverband Hochschulkommunikation[de] is the association of the responsible parties for communication at universities in Germany.
 Its members include more than 1000 communicators from more than 340 universities, (technical) colleges, art academies, conservatories, sports universities, as well as cooperative state universities and private universities.